Nazzanuk/front-end-training/part-6/readme.md

 ### Change your HTML to show the output from the service
 ---
 ## 4.
-*NOTE: As we add more and more files, scaling this becomes a problem.
+*NOTE: As we add more and more files, scaling becomes a problem.
 So we will use a task runner to automate this process*

+### We are going to use Node Package Manager(npm) to download libraries for our project
-### In your terminal at the root of your directory run
+### In your terminal, at the root of your directory run

 ```bash
 npm install --global gulp-cli # Install Gulp globally